 Interested in knowing how the process works?
 Here’s what happens:

 - Our kiln, which is a furnace that heats the glass, will be heated to 2000 degrees approximately 24 hours prior to the events.
-After it is fully heated, Jordan will make sure there is a good amount of molten glass to be used in the furnace.
+After it is fully heated, master glassblower Jordan Stanton will make sure there is a good amount of molten glass to be used in the furnace.

 - Using a blowpipe, Jordan will gather some molten glass on the end of his blowpipe and then marver – or shape – the molten glass into a cylinder.

-- After this, he heats the glass in the furnace once again and before placing it inside of a ribbed mold.
+- Then he will heat the glass in the furnace once again and before placing it inside of a ribbed mold.

-- Then, it’s the participant’s turn to blow!
-After attaching a hose to the end of the blowpipe, the participant will blow air into the hose and watch as the glass expands like a balloon being inflated!
+- Now it is the participant’s turn to blow!
+After attaching a hose to the end of the blowpipe, the participant will blow air into the hose and watch as the glass expands like a balloon being inflated.
 During this time, Jordan will shape the pumpkin into the correct shape.

-- He will then make final adjustments.
-Jordan will break the glass off the blowpipe, attach a bit of molten glass to the top of the pumpkin, and shape a pumpkin stem using a torch and tweezers.
-The pumpkin will then be housed in the annealer for 6 hours so the glass can cool down slowly and avoid cracking.
+- He will then make final adjustments and break the glass off the blowpipe, attach a bit of molten glass to the top of the pumpkin, and shape a pumpkin stem using a torch and tweezers.
+The pumpkin will then be housed in an annealer for 24 hours so the glass can cool down slowly and avoid cracking.